What is Beacon's Technology based on?

 Far-UVC, specifically 222nm, has been shown to not penetrate the outer layers of our skin and eyes.
 The International Ultraviolet Association depicts the differences between UVC, UVB, and UVA and how far these different wavelengths will affect people below:

-Far-UVC, 222nm, has also been proven effective in a multitude of studies.
+Far-UVC, 222nm, has been proven effective in a multitude of studies.
 One prominent researcher in this area, Dr. David Brenner from Columbia, gave a TED talk about the benefits of Far-UVC against pathogens like coronaviruses and the flu.
 If you'd like to read more into the science on the safety and efficacy of 222nm, we have several studies and reports on Far-UVC posted here.